muhddanielfirdaus/everglow-library/README.md

       accountability.

 ## How To Run The App
- 1. Start the Laravel development server:
+ 1. Start the Laravel development server by typing these codes on the terminal:
     - php artisan serve

- 2. Open the browser and visit:
+ 2. Open the browser and visit the link below:
     - http://127.0.0.1:8000

  3. Log in with a default account (if available) or register as a new user.